Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$: Inelastic neutron scattering

 Two series of experiments were performed at LET@ISIS, in order to detect possible low energy excitations in inelastic neutron scattering measurements.
 The first set of measurements was performed with four incident energies, $E_i=2.2$, 3.7, 7.52 and 22.78 meV and at temperatures of 1.5, 20 and 100 K.

 At 100 K, these measurements could reveal two non-dispersive excitations centered around positive energy transfers 1.5 and 4.8 meV (See Figure \ref{fig:Sqw}(left)).
 Similar excitations were observed in reference \onlinecite{Wiebe2004}.
-They can be interpreted as transitions between the excited Ho$^{3+}$ crystal electric field states, which are observed between 20 and 28 meV in \HTO\ \cite{Rosenkranz2000} and are thus thermally populated at the measured temperature of 100 K. (Note that our higher incident energy - 22.78 meV - was not large enough to observe these levels, but that no signal is observed between 5 and 18~meV, apart from a phonon around 10 meV, whose intensity is stronger at large $Q$).
+They can be interpreted as transitions between the excited Ho$^{3+}$ crystal electric field states, which are observed between 20 and 28 meV in \HTO\ \cite{Rosenkranz2000} and are thus thermally populated at the measured temperature of 100 K.

+In Ref. \cite{Wiebe2004}, the authors proposed a CEF scheme with levels between 10 and 20 meV.
+In our data, no signal is observed between 5 and 18 meV, apart from a phonon around 10 meV, whose intensity is stronger at large $Q$.
+We thus deduce that the crystal field levels are located above 18 meV, at similar energies as other Ho pyrochlores \cite{Rosenkranz2000, Lefrancois2017, Gaudet2018}.
+Our higher incident energy - 22.78 meV - was not large enough to observe these levels, and further measurements are needed to confirm their position.

-When decreasing the temperature, the signal at negative energy is strongly suppressed and the mode at 4.8 meV disappears (See Figure \ref{fig:Qcut}(left)).
+When decreasing the temperature, the signal at negative energy is strongly suppressed and the mode at 4.8 meV disappears (See Figure \ref{fig:Qcut}(left)), which is consistent with the interpretation in terms of inter CEF level transitions.
 At 1.5 K, flat modes are nevertheless present at energies of 1.4 and 2.7 meV (See Figures \ref{fig:Sqw}(right)).
 The origin of these well defined excitations is puzzling, given the non-Kramers nature of the Ho$^{3+}$ ion, and the composition of its ground state doublet wave function in pyrochlore oxide series, which is essentially made of $|\pm 8 \rangle$ and $|\pm 5 \rangle$ components.
 Indeed transitions between the two states of the doublet cannot be observed in inelastic neutron scattering due to the $\Delta m=0, \pm 1$ neutron selection rule.

-Knowing that an impurity phase of Ho$_2$O$_3$ is present in our sample, we have thus measured a powder of Ho$_2$O$_3$ in a second set of experiments, at the same temperatures, and with an incoming energy of 7.52 meV.
+Knowing that an impurity phase of Ho$_2$O$_3$ is present in our sample, we have thus measured a powder sample of Ho$_2$O$_3$ in a second set of experiments, at the same temperatures, and with an incoming energy of 7.52 meV.
 These experiments could confirm that the low energy signal does come from Ho$_2$O$_3$ (See Figure \ref{fig:Qcut}(right)).
 Therefore, no clear signal due to \HRO\ is present at these energies.
 It would be of interest to probe the system at much lower energies to see if transverse terms can generate an inelastic signal.